-^{1.} The volume of DHC culture assumes KB-1-Plus which has a DHC concentrations of approximately $5x10^{10}$ cells/liter.
-If another culture that has a different DHC concentration is used, then the amount of culture added will be adjusted.
+1. The volume of bacterial consortium assumes KB-1[®] Plus which has a dehalococcoides ethenogenes (DHC) concentration of approximately $5x10^{10}$ cells/liter.
+If another culture that has a different DHC concentration is used, then the amount of bacterial consortium should be adjusted.